kwstnr/HotChocolateSandbox/README.md

 ![Architecture Diagram](diagrams/architecture.png)

 As you can see, `GetBooksAsync` injects the `BookService` which is not Synchronized because only the DbContext is synchronized.
 Two simultaneous calls to the books resolver lead to the same exception.
 If the Service is injected in a Synchronized matter, the issues stop.
 You can try this out by changing the `Service` Decorator of the `Books2` resolver in the `BookQueries` class.
+Funnily enough, if you add the same service once in a synchronized matter, all occurences of that service seem to be looked at as synchronized and the issues stop across the application.
+The same Service can be registered as Synchronous though, by calling the `RegisterService` function on the `IRequestExecutorBuilder`.

-But `GetBookById` directly injects the `DbContext` which is defined globally as Synchronized so it doesn't throw the same exception.
+`GetBookById` works with only a global DbContext Registration because it directly injects the `DbContext` which is defined globally as Synchronized so it doesn't throw the same exception.

+Try out these scenarios by commenting out the `Books2` Resolver and the global service registration in and out.